KeerthuMG/M1_Knowledge_Utility/MiniProject_C/1_Requirements/README.md

 # Strength <BR/>
 Large number of operation can be done quickly and easier with accurate result.
+Low cost.
+Variety of calculation.

+# Weakness <BR/>
+Nothing can be done other than calculation.

 # Opportunities <BR/>
 Its scope will never reduce because of it's strength, hence it has more scope on future.

+# Threats <BR/>
+Data bridge

 # DETAIL REQUIREMENTS <BR/>